-- 6. Elementary Physiology.
-S. (5) Goodsell.
-Human structure and function; designed to meet the needs of students in pharmacy. - 7.
-Elementary Physiology.
-A,W. (5) Goodsell.

-Introduction to the structure and functions of the human body. - 11.
+- Elementary Physiology.
+S. (5) 6.
+Martin.
+Human structure and function; designed to meet the needs of students in pharmacy. - Elementary Physiology.
+A,W. (5) 7.
+Introduction to the structure and functions of the human body, - 11.
 Survey of Physiology.
-A, S. (5)

-Broad outline of the functions of living organisms, with particular stress on the human.
+A.S.
+(5) Broad outline of the functions of living organisms, with particular stress on the human.
 Four lectures and one quiz. - 50.
 Physiology.
-W. (6)
+W. (6) Martin.
 Summary of physiological principles with emphasis on the mechanisms of adjustment in the human.
 Required of students majoring in physical education.
 Pr., Anat.
 100. - 53, 54.
 Intermediate Physiology.
-A,W, S. (5, 5) Goodsell.
+A,W,S. (5,5) Martin.
 Adapted for students expecting to teach the subject in high school.
 Required of nursing majors.
 Recommended for students in dietetics and sanitary science.

+Martin.

+Svihla.
-- 115. General Physiology.
-A. (3 or 5)

-Qualitative and quantitative study of fundamental principles.
+- §115.
+General Physiology.
+A. (†) Qualitative and quantitative study of fundamental principles.
 Pr., Chem.
-2 or 22. - 139.
+2 or 22. - §139.
 Comparative Physiology.
-W. (3 to 5)

-Physiological principles illustrated by the study of invertebrate material.
+W. (†) Physiological principles illustrated by the study of invertebrate material.
 Designed particularly to meet the needs of zoology majors.
 Pr., 7, or Zool.
-126 and 128. - 151, 152, 153.
+126 and 128. - 151-152-153.
 Advanced Physiology.
-A,W, S. (5, 5, 5) Martin.
+A,W,S. (5-5-5) Martin.
 Extensive study of human physiology for physiology majors and advanced students in related fields.
 Pr., Zool.
 2 or 4, Chem.
 2 or 22. - 155, 156, 157.
-Elementary Problems.
-A,W, S. (3, 3, 3) Staff.
+Elementary Problems. - §163.
+Physiology of Metabolism.
+S. (†) Advanced studies in digestion, absorption, and metabolism.
+Pr., 10 credits in human physiology; Chem.
+2 or 22. - 173.
+Physiology of Endocrine Organs.
+A. (†) Martin.
+Functions and interrelationships of the endocrine glands.
+Pr., ten credits in human physiology and instructor's permission.